 Pursuant to the Energy Independence and Security Act of 2007, the U.S. Environmental Protection Agency, ("EPA") has promulgated the Renewable Fuel Standard ("RFS") which requires refiners to blend "renewable fuels," such as ethanol, with their petroleum fuels or purchase renewable energy credits, known as renewable identification numbers in lieu of blending.
-Annually, the EPA establishes the volume of renewable fuels that refineries must blend into their finished petroleum fuels.
-Beginning in fiscal 2011, CVR's Coffeyville refinery was required to blend renewable fuels into its gasoline and diesel fuel or purchase RINs in lieu of blending.
-CVR requested additional time to comply in the form of "hardship relief" as a small refiner from the EPA based on the disproportionate impact of the rule on its Coffeyville refinery, but the EPA denied its request.
-The Wynnewood refinery is a small refinery under the RFS and received a two-year extension of time to comply, which expires at the end of fiscal 2012.
+Under the RFS, the volume of renewable fuels that refineries like CVR's refineries are obligated to blend into their finished petroleum products increases annually over time until 2022.
+Beginning in 2011, CVR's Coffeyville refinery was required to blend renewable fuels into its gasoline and diesel fuel or purchase RINs in lieu of blending.
+The Wynnewood refinery is a small refinery under the RFS and has received a two-year extension to comply, which expires on January 1, 2013.
+CVR currently purchases RINs for some fuel categories on the open market, as well as waiver credits for cellulosic biofuels from the EPA, in order to comply with the RFS.
+CVR estimates that it will spend approximately \$21 million in 2012 on RINs and waiver credits for Coffeyville.
+Existing laws or regulations could change, and the minimum volumes of renewable fuels that must be blended with refined petroleum products may increase.
+In the future, CVR may be required to purchase additional RINs on the open market and waiver credits from EPA in order to comply with the RFS.
+CVR cannot currently predict the future prices of RINs or waiver credits, but the costs to obtain the necessary number of RINs and waiver credits could be material.
+Additionally, because CVR does not produce renewable fuels, increasing the volume of renewable fuels that must be blended into its products displaces an increasing volume of its refineries' product pool, potentially resulting in lower earning and materially adversely affecting our Energy segment's cash flows

 If CVR is unable to pass the costs of compliance with RFS on to its customers, our Energy segment's profits would be significantly lower.
 Moreover, if sufficient RINs are unavailable for purchase or if CVR has to pay a significantly higher price for RINs, or if CVR is otherwise unable to meet the EPA's RFS mandates, our Energy segment's business, financial condition and results of operations could be materially adversely affected.